AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 2. BiteBuddy deletes all food places from the address book and displays a confirmation message.

 Use case ends.

+**Use case: UC20 - Reuse previously entered commands**

+System: BiteBuddy
+Actor: User
+Preconditions: At least one command has been used.
+Guarantees: If successful, user can reuse a previous command.

+**MSS**
+1. User requests to view all previous commands.
+2. BiteBuddy returns all the user's previous commands.
+3. User selects a previous command to execute.
+4. BiteBuddy executes the command.

+    Use case ends.

+**Extensions**

+* 3a.
+There is no previous command.
+    * 3a1.
+BiteBuddy does not change the current command and executes it.

+      Use case ends.

+* 3b.
+User selects the latest command.
+    * 3a1.
+BiteBuddy executes the latest command the user was originally typing.

+      Use case ends.

 ### Non-Functional Requirements